-Happiness is a choice, and I choose to make it my purpose to learn, practice and master.
+Happiness is a choice, and I choose to make it my purpose to learn, practice and master it.
 Do I have to work at it some days?
 Absolutely.
 Am I always happy?
-No. But I view being happy like any relationship I choose.
-I take the good with the bad, because I am in love with happiness.
+No. But I view being happy like any relationship I choose to be in.
+I take the good with the bad because I am in love with happiness.

 Sadness had been as close as my next of kin.
 No matter how many times happiness came my way, I somehow closed the door, conditioned to be unhappy.

 As the saying goes, “You don’t know what you don’t know.”
 But even then, I knew something wasn’t right.
 I can recall standing on a stage, singing to thousands of people, but feeling alone and unhappy.
 No matter my level of success, I always felt a deep sense of despair and unworthiness.

 Gratefully, I have been saved many times by God’s love and mercy.
 I have been blessed with little miracles, disguised as life lessons.
 I’ve shared many of them in my book, “Live, Learn, Grow,” but none of them alone was a defining moment.

 God does everything in his time, so I guess he was just working on me at His own pace.
 I also believe God helps those who help themselves.
 I know I’ve got to do the hard work.

 I asked myself, “If happiness is a choice, then what choices do I need to make?”
 First, I must learn to be happy with me.
 I’ve got to accept myself for who I am, imperfections and all.
 That begins by letting go of past mistakes.
 I choose to acknowledge them as life lessons, teaching me to be a better person.
 I figure if I can be OK with me, I can be OK with others, and life.

 A big part of choosing to be happy is being grateful.
 I practice an “Attitude of Gratitude” every day.
 If someone asks me, “How’re you doing?”
 I always reply, “I am grateful.”
 Saying this reminds me to appreciate everything and everyone in my life.